bujiio/buji-pac4j/README.md

   <img src="https://pac4j.github.io/pac4j/img/logo-shiro.png" width="300" />
 </p>

-If you already use the [Shiro](http://shiro.apache.org) security library, you need to use the `buji-pac4j` project which is an official security extension to support multi-protocols authentication.
+If you already use the [Shiro](http://shiro.apache.org) security library, you need to use the `buji-pac4j` official security extension to support multi-protocols authentication: CAS, OAuth, SAML...

-If you are looking for a full security, you can directly use a pac4j implementation for your environment: [`j2e-pac4j`](https://github.com/pac4j/j2e-pac4j) for J2E, [`play-pac4j`](https://github.com/pac4j/play-pac4j) for Play framework v2, [`spring-webmvc-pac4j`](https://github.com/pac4j/spring-webmvc-pac4j) for Spring MVC / Boot...
+If you are looking for a full security library, you can directly use a pac4j implementation for your environment: [`j2e-pac4j`](https://github.com/pac4j/j2e-pac4j) for J2E, [`play-pac4j`](https://github.com/pac4j/play-pac4j) for Play framework v2, [`spring-webmvc-pac4j`](https://github.com/pac4j/spring-webmvc-pac4j) for Spring MVC / Boot...
 See all the frameworks and tools supported by [pac4j](http://www.pac4j.org).

-`buji-pac4` supports most authentication mechanisms, called [**clients**](https://github.com/pac4j/pac4j/wiki/Clients):
+`buji-pac4` supports many authentication mechanisms, called [**clients**](https://github.com/pac4j/pac4j/wiki/Clients):

 - **indirect / stateful clients** are for UI when the user authenticates once at an external provider (like Facebook, a CAS server...) or via a local form (or basic auth popup).